Counting Subgraphs in Somewhere Dense Graphs: Introduction

 Our first and most conceptual contribution is a novel approach to proving hardness of parameterized subgraph counting problems for somewhere-dense families of host graphs.
 This approach allows us to significantly generalize existing results while simultaneously yielding surprisingly simpler proofs.

 The starting point is the observation that proving intractability results for parameterized counting problems is discouragingly difficult, as it often requires tedious and involved arguments.
 For instance, after Flum and Grohe conjectured that counting $k$-matchings is $\#\W[1]$-hard~\cite{FlumG04}, the first proof required nine years and relied on sophisticated algebraic techniques~\cite{Curticapean13}.
-This partially changed in 2017 when Curticapean, Dell and Marx showed how to express subgraph counts as linear combinations of homomorphism counts, allowing interpolation via graph tensors as a solution technique.
-Using interpolation, the computation of a linear combination $\sum_{F} a_F \cdot \#\homs{F}{G}$ is equivalent in complexity to the computation of the most difficult summand $\#\homs{F}{G}$ with a non-zero coefficient.
-This principle can be used to prove intractability of generic subgraph counting problems, including of course $k$-matchings.\footnote{In the field of database theory a similar technique expressing answers to unions of conjunctive queries as linear combinations of answers of conjunctive queries was independently discovered by Chen and Mengel~\cite{ChenM16}.} Curticapean et al.\ \cite{CurticapeanDM17} also showed that counts of \emph{induced} subgraphs can be expressed as linear combinations of homomorphisms.
-Ultimately, their work established complexity dichotomies for a variety of pattern counting problems, including both $\#\subsprob(\mathcal{H}\to \all)$ and $\#\indsubsprob(\mathcal{H}\to \all)$ --- recall that $\all$ is the class of all graphs.
-The particular interpolation technique used in~\cite{CurticapeanDM17} applies when the family of host graphs satisfies certain conditions.
-One condition is that the host class $\scG$ is closed under tensoring, i.e., that $G \times G' \in \scG$ for every $G\in \mathcal{G}$ and every graph $G'$.
-This property is used because the interpolation relies on evaluating $\sum_F a_F\cdot \homs{F}{\hat{G}}$ for a variety of graphs~$\hat{G}$ and these graphs~$\hat{G}$ are constructed by tensoring the original host graph $G$ with carefully chosen graphs $G_i$.
-The choice is to make a certain matrix invertible, but it is important that the resulting $\hat{G}$ is in the class of host graphs so that the computation can be done.
-We will make this explicit using the example of counting $k$-matchings in our detailed technical overview in Section~\ref{sec:tech}.
+This partially changed in 2017 when Curticapean, Dell and Marx~\cite{CurticapeanDM17} showed how to express a subgraph count $\#\subs{H}{G}$ as linear combination of homomorphism counts $\sum_{F} a_F \cdot \#\homs{F}{G}$.
+They showed that computing this linear combination has the same complexity as computing the hardest term $\#\homs{F}{G}$ such that $a_F \ne 0$.
+A similar claim holds for induced subgraph counts as well.
+Thanks to this technique one can prove intractability of several subgraph counting problems, including for instance the problem of counting $k$-matchings.\footnote{In the field of database theory a similar technique expressing answers to unions of conjunctive queries as linear combinations of answers of conjunctive queries was independently discovered by Chen and Mengel~\cite{ChenM16}.} These hardness results ultimately yielded complexity dichotomies for general subgraph counting problems, including notably $\#\subsprob(\mathcal{H}\to \mathcal G)$ and $\#\indsubsprob(\mathcal{H}\to \mathcal G)$ when $\mathcal G$ is the class of all graphs.